pritam-patil/danger-plugin-coverage-plus/README.md

 schedule(coverage({
   title: "Custom Coverage Report",
+  note: "View content by clicking on file names"
   successMessage: ':+1: Test coverage is looking good.',
   failureMessage: 'Test coverage is looking a little low for the files created '
     + 'or modified in this PR, perhaps we need to improve this.',